versia-pub/server/docs/api/roles.md

 # Roles API

-> [!WARNING]
->
-> This API is due to be reworked in the future.
-The current implementation is not final.
->
-> Missing features include the ability to create and delete roles, as well as the ability to assign roles to other users.

-This API allows users to create, read, update, and delete instance custom roles.
+This API allows users to create, read, update, delete and assign instance custom roles.
 Custom roles can be used to grant users specific permissions, such as managing the instance, uploading custom emojis, or moderating content.

 ## Priorities